-The Spanish Synagogue got its name because the interior decor was inspired by that of the Alhambra, a building in Granada, Spain that was built by the Moors.
+The Spanish Synagogue got its name because the interior decor was inspired by Alhambra, a building in Granada, Spain, that the Moors built.
 In 1492, the Moors and the Jews were expelled from Spain, and the Jews scattered to other countries in Europe.
 The Moors were Muslims, who were followers of Mohammed and the Koran.
 One of the laws of the Koran forbids any human figures or animal forms in sculpture or painting.
 That is why Moorish architecture uses only geometric figures in the interior decoration of a building.

 The Spanish Synagogue is a mind-boggling sight with its profusion of Moorish motifs of flowers and geometric patterns in brilliant reds, blues and greens with gold trim.
 The entire interior is covered with colour on the ceiling and the walls; the stained glass windows repeat the brilliant colours and patterns.
 The windows and the interior were designed by architects A. Baum and B. Münzberg; the work was completed in 1893, the same year that the city decided to tear down the old ghetto.

-The older synagogues in Europe typically feature a bimah in the centre of the room and benches around the walls, but the Spanish Synagogue has benches arranged in rows in the centre of the room, just like in a Christian church.
-All of the orthodox synagogues have a separate women’s gallery which is located above the main hall, like a balcony on three sides of the room.
-The Spanish Synagogue has decorative cast iron columns holding up the women’s gallery.
+The older synagogues in Europe typically feature a bimah in the centre of the room and benches around the walls.
+Still, the Spanish Synagogue has benches arranged in rows in the centre of the room, just like in a Christian church.
+All of the orthodox synagogues have a separate women’s gallery located above the main hall, like a balcony on three sides of the room.
+The Spanish Synagogue has decorative cast-iron columns holding up the women’s gallery.
 There is a display of photographs in the women’s gallery.

 Robert Guttman Gallery

-Located next to the Spanish Synagogue and part of the Jewish Museum is this gallery displaying works by local artist Robert Guttman, as well as those from other Jewish artists.
+Located next to the Spanish Synagogue and part of the Jewish Museum is this gallery displaying works by local artist Robert Guttman and those from other Jewish artists.